CalounovaT/TPS_mining/03_mining_analysis/README.md

     - exploration of rarest product count in cytoscape

 ## SSN
-TODO: create a directory, add the SSN file and also the Cytoscape session and info (some link to tutorial etc.).
+This directory contains the SSN file and Cytoscape session where the network is loaded and annotated, see `SSN/README.md` for more information.

 ## Phylogenetic tree
 TODO: create a directory, add the phylogenetic tree file and the annotations and info how to load it to iTOL.